CodeBLACKBEARD/Blacklight/README.md

 <details>
   <summary><b>How Can I Share User Presets?</b></summary>

-  You can <a href="FindUserPresetsInExplorer">find the modules for your User Presets in Explorer</a>, then save them as models or copy their code to share them.
+  You can <a href="./README.md#find-user-presets-in-explorer">find the modules for your User Presets in Explorer</a>, then save them as models or copy their code to share them.
 </details>

 <details>
   <summary><b>Where Do I Find User Presets and Autosaves in Explorer?</b></summary>

-  <a name="FindUserPresetsInExplorer"></a>They are all located in `ServerStorage` under the `Luminos` folder.
+  <a name="find-user-presets-in-explorer"></a>They are all located in `ServerStorage` under the `Luminos` folder.
 If the folder does not exist, open the plugin to create them.
 </details>

 <br>